8 Momentum equation

 \[ \begin{align} T_{i, j} = -p\delta_{i, j} + \lambda\delta_{i, j}\nabla\cdot\mathbf{v} + 2\mu S_{i, j}\tag{8.41}\label{eq:stress_tensor_deriv_0} \end{align} \]

-For $i = j$ we get from this
+For $i = j$, one obtains from this

 \[ \begin{align} T_{i, i} = -p + \lambda\nabla\cdot\mathbf{v} + 2\mu S_{i, i}. \end{align} \]